Theories

 Causality

 It is difficult to distinguish causality from mere correlation.
 For example, assume that we submit a random sample of high school students to a math test.
-We may well find that those students who have a motorbike do better in the test than those who don’t.
+We may well find that those students who possess a motorbike do better in the test than those who don’t.
 This, however, is not because riding a motorbike would make them intelligent.
 Rather, those who have a motorbike tend to be older than those who don’t have one, and they will thus perform better in the test.
 If we consider only students of the same age, then those who have a motorbike might well fare worse than the others.The trick to distinguish this correlation from a causation is perform a test.
 That is, we have to test the theory “If someone has a motorbike, then she or he performs better in the math test”.
 For this, we give people a motorbike, and see if this improves their performance in the math test.
 If it does, we have found a causal relationship.
+There is a caveat here: If we give the motorbike only to the older students in our test, then the cause of the better performance in the math test could still be the age.
+Hence, the test has to be performed in what is called a randomized controlled trial: The choice of giving someone a motorbike must be completely random (determined, for example, by a coin flip).

 In our framework, this means: A causes B, if and only if

-- The theory is true, i.e., it makes only correct predictions.
+- the theory is true, i.e., it makes only correct predictions, on cases that are chosen randomly; and

-- The rule contains no useless premises, i.e., B is not just true by itself.
+- the theory contains no useless premises, i.e., B is not just true by itself.

 Explanation

-- the theory is not trivial, i.e., “If B then A” is not true
+- the theory is not trivial, i.e., “If B then A” is not true; and

 We say that a theory explains a statement if it fulfills all three conditions and predicts the statement.
+An explanation thus consists of an explanatory theory and observations that make the premises of that theory true.
 As an example, consider again the scenario of high tides.
-An ideal explanation for the high tides is:
+An ideal explanatory theory for the high tides is:

 The ocean is a mass.